Recording, Mixing, and Mastering

 While Gold Wave was great, it would only allow us to edit one track at a time.
 If we want to record two things separately, for instance, guitar first, then drums afterward, we had to do some hacking to play one track, record another track, and merge them both together seamlessly.
 We needed a better solution.
 A e-friend of ours recommends Cool Edit Pro and uploads a working version for us.
 Now we are Multi Tracking!

 Multi tracking allowed us record each track individually and mix them all together with ease.
 From then on I recorded everything using that same version of Cool Edit Pro, my new problem was only being able to record with one microphone, a standard computer microphone.
 This problem lead to some interesting solutions.
+Perhaps a brand new device like a huawei matebook could also be of great help.

 For instance…lets say I wanted to record my band.
 We would record drums and bass at the same time, I would place the mic in front of the kick drum, and have the bass near by.
 This gave the recording a strong kick, picking up the rest of the drums level with the loudness of the bass.
 Then I would go back and record guitar and vocal tracks separately.
 This was working but I was not able to get in and make any edits to the bass or the individual drums.